pkimpel/retro-b5500/WebUIGettingStarted.md

   * You must have downloaded at least the `SYSTEM` tape image, as described in earlier sections, and have that tape image available on your workstation.
 The name of this tape image as downloaded from our hosting site is `B5500-XIII-SYSTEM-adc00257.bcd`.
   * You must have the Cold Start deck available on your workstation.
 You can copy this file from the `tools/` directory of the emulator files, or [download it from our hosting site](http://www.phkimpel.us/B5500/tools/COLDSTART-XIII.card).

 If you wish to customize the parameter cards in the Cold Start deck, do so before proceeding further.
 A description of the parameter cards can be found in the [B5500 MCP Operations Manual](http://bitsavers.org/pdf/burroughs/B5000_B5500_B5700/1024916_B5500_B5700_OperMan_Sep68.pdf), starting on page 3-14 ("Card Load Select Programs").
 Be careful not to alter the card images containing object code for the programs.
-Note that the two binary bootstrap card images in this deck are each 160 characters long, and each must be fully contained on one text line.
+Note that the two binary bootstrap card images at the start of each of the loaders are each 160 characters long, and each must be fully contained on one text line.

+The two parameter cards in the coldstart deck you probably will want to change are:

+  * **ESU** make sure the number on this card matches the number of disk Electronic Units (EUs) in your hardware configuration.
+See the Operations Manual above on how this number should be specified on the card.
+  * **DATE** You may wish to set today's date during the load, but this can be changed after the system does its initial halt/load.

 The following steps accomplish the Cold Start: